kristian-andreasen/assignment-1/README.md

    ```

 ## Pull request guidelines
+After the changes are made in your branch, you're ready to submit a pull request.
 Please follow the Conventional Commits specification for writing commit messages: [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)

-- Write a good title that quickly describes what has been changed.
-- Write a PR body to describe, in as much detail as possible, why the changes are being made.
+#### Considerations before submitting a pull request
+* Did you manually test your new change?
+* Does your pull request fix multiple issues?
+If so, you may consider breaking into separate pull requests.
-- Expect review and discussion.
+* Expect review and discussion.
 If you cannot back up your changes with a good description and through review, please reconsider whether it should be done at all.

+#### Each pull request should include
+* a descriptive title
+* a short summary of the changes
+* a reference to the issue that it fixes
+* steps to test the fix (if applicable)
+* for design-related changes, it is helpful to include screenshots